DataDog/dd-trace-dotnet/tracer/src/Datadog.Trace/ClrProfiler/README.md

 Creating a new instrumentation implementation typically uses the following process:

-1. Identify the operation of interest that we want to measure
+1. Identify the operation of interest that we want to measure.
+Also gather the tags, resource names that we will need to set.
+Don't forget to check what has been implemented by other tracers.
 2. Find an appropriate instrumentation point in the target library.
 You may need to use multiple instrumentation points, and you may need to use different targets for different _versions_ of the library
 3. Create an instrumentation class using one of the standard "shapes" (described below), and place it in the [ClrProfiler/AutoInstrumentation folder](./AutoInstrumentation).
+If the methods you need to instrument have different prototypes (especially the number of parameters), you will need multiple class to instrument them.
 4. Add an `[InstrumentMethod]` attribute to the instrumentation class, as described below.
 Alternatively, add an assembly-level `[AdoNetClientInstrumentMethods]` attribute
 5. (Optional) Create duck-typing unit tests in _Datadog.Trace.Tests_ to confirm any duck types are valid.
 This can make the feedback cycle much faster than relying on integration tests
 6. Create integration tests for your instrumentation